Skip to content

 The Selection Process

 If your application has been progressed, you’ll be put through a series of checks and evaluations.
-If all of which are successful, you’ll either undergo training at the WA Police Academy or you may be placed direct to a police district.
+If all of which are successful, you’ll either undergo training at the WA Police Academy or be placed direct to a police district.

 Integrity check